CPK Insurance

 • Commercial auto minimum liability in Indiana is $25,000/$50,000/$25,000, so any business vehicle used for cabinet delivery or crew transport should be reviewed against that baseline.

-• Indiana requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how quickly a cabinet installer can move into a shop, warehouse, or office space.
+• Most commercial leases in Indiana require proof of general liability coverage, which can affect how quickly a cabinet installer can move into a shop, warehouse, or office space.

 • Coverage needs should be reviewed with the Indiana Department of Insurance when a policy is being placed, renewed, or adjusted for job-site risk and contract requirements.